-Proponent Commitment Relevant Section in Coal Mine EIS operation.
-Off-site disposal will occur via licensed contractors in accordance with legislative requirements.
-The proposed on-site landfill would be designed and operated in accordance with Queensland EPA Environmental Guidelines for Landfill Siting, Design, Operation and Rehabilitation last revised June 2008 (EPA, 2008).
+Proponent EIS Commitment EIS Cross Reference Proponent SEIS Commitment SEIS Cross Reference in accordance with Queensland EPA Environmental Guidelines for Landfill Siting, Design, Operation and Rehabilitation last revised June 2008 (EPA, 2008).
 A groundwater monitoring (GWM) system is necessary to assess the environmental character of groundwater around the landfill facility before beginning of waste filling operations (baseline "fingerprinting"), and to assess the environmental performance of the leachate containment system.
-For the on-site landfill, the proposed GWM system includes three wells around the landfill and associated works.
-One well has an up-gradient position with regard to waste fill and the other two have down-gradient positions Volume 2, Section 16.2.5.3.1 The conversion of landfill gas (LFG) to power will require assessment of LFG generation projections and availability of small-scale power generation devices.
+For the onsite landfill, the proposed GWM system includes three wells around the landfill and associated works.
+One well has an upgradient position with regard to waste fill and the other two have down-gradient positions Volume 2, Section 16.2.5.3.1 The conversion of landfill gas (LFG) to power will require assessment of LFG generation projections and availability of small-scale power generation devices.
 Results of geotechnical and / or hydrogeological site investigations will dictate the locations and depths of LFG monitoring wells.
 Volume 2, Section 16.2.5.3.4 The system will bypass 'clean' surface water that flows toward the site from up-gradient areas and contain and treat 'dirty' sediment-laden surface water from active and operational areas of the landfill.
 Volume 2, Section 16.2.5.3.5 Achievement of the surface water management system objectives will require regular review of and revision to the surface water management system after each significant rain event, and as the drainage patterns of the site change with developing waste disposal activities.
-Volume 2, Section 16.2.5.3.5 To combat nuisance dust emissions, the following measures will be implemented. • Designation of traffic routes; • Driving speed limits; Volume 2, Section 16.2.5.3.6 Track maintenance; Periodic watering of tracks to subdue emissions, as required; and Maintenance of vegetation on non-traffic areas.
-These dust management techniques apply to construction, operation and closure phases of the landfill development.
-As appropriate, site personnel, contractors and visitors will utilise appropriate Personal Protective Equipment (PPE) to protect themselves against the hazards of fugitive dust emissions.
-Volume 2, Section 16.2.5.3.6 The landfill design will include a perimeter security fence and one primary access / egress point.
-Volume 2, Section 16.2.5.4 The on-site landfill will include construction of six to eight sub-cells to form the entire landfill over a 25 to 30-year period.
-Each sub-cell will include liner, leachate management and LFG management features and eventually form a continuous system within the overall landfill.
-Volume 2, Section 16.2.5.6 As with all critical civil construction works, the landfill construction process will require a rigid quality assurance system to ensure
+Volume 2, Section 16.2.5.3.5 To combat nuisance dust emissions, the following measures will be implemented.
+Designation of traffic routes; Driving speed limits; Track maintenance; Volume 2, Section 16.2.5.3.6